Smoke Shop Credit Card Processing: Everything You Need to Know

 • Negotiate Based on Performance – If a smoke shop can demonstrate low chargeback rates, consistent adherence to compliance, and financial stability, they may be able to negotiate better rates.

 • Enhance Compliance Measures – Follow the latest legal regulations.
-Use age verification software at the POS to prevent underage sale.
-And track the latest product regulations, especially related to smoking accessories (bongs, rolling papers and pipes), kratom, CBD and hemp-related products.
+Use age verification software at the POS to prevent underage sales.
+And track the latest product regulations, especially related to smoking accessories (bongs, rolling papers, and pipes), kratom, CBD, and hemp-related products.

 • Financial Stability – A strong financial record, including consistent sales, healthy cash flow, and responsible financial management, will help mitigate risk concerns with credit card processors.